capturing a moment in time

 learning to see, to really see

-I think became a jeweller because I love noticing tiny details & working with my hands, both of which are elements which transfer into printmaking... the big difference, however, is colour.
+I think I became a jeweller because I love noticing tiny details & working with my hands, both of which are elements which transfer into printmaking... the big difference, however, is colour.
 Mixing inks & creating colour recipes is such a change from working in silver & gold.
 The tone & intensity of a colour can transform the mood of a print... that's where the magic happens.

 The lines and textures of a print are impossible to create any other way.